 During this appointment, the Contractor will take precise measurements for each window and door, as well as review the electrical and mechanical scope of work with the Design Team.
 If applicable, you will make final determinations of the window and door colors.
 If pre-work was previously identified, it must be completed by this appointment.
 Should your pre-work not be completed, the Program may have to remove your home from the construction group, which will cause a delay in construction.

-A Pre-Construction Walkthrough appointment will be scheduled for a date approximately one week in advance of your construction start date.
+A Pre-Construction Walkthrough appointment will be scheduled for a date approximately two weeks in advance of your construction start date.
 During this appointment, our Team will systematically go through your home to direct requirements necessary for you to prepare the home for construction.
 After this appointment and prior to construction, there will normally be work for you to do, such as: movement and storage of furniture, covering and protecting belongings, and general cleaning in order to provide sufficient access around the home.

 The construction duration on your home will depend upon the size of your home and complexity of the scope of work.
 An average duration for the entire construction period is approximately 15 to 30 business days.
 During this timeframe, access must be provided between 8:00 A.M. and 5:00 P.M., Monday – Friday, except Airport Authority holidays.
-Throughout the construction period, multiple construction trades - carpenters, painters, electricians, HVAC installers, and other specialized trades - will be in your home at various times to complete the sound insulation improvements.
+Throughout the construction period, multiple construction trades - carpenters, painters, electricians, AC installers, and other specialized trades - will be in your home at various times to complete the sound insulation improvements.
 Any windows and doors that are removed will be replaced and be operational and lockable within the same day.
 During the work, Program staff will make periodic inspections to ensure the Contractor is meeting the requirements of the plans and specifications.
 They will also meet with the Contractor at the end of the work to conduct a “punchlist inspection” walkthrough to determine final items that need to be corrected.
 The Program understands the importance of your time and will make every effort to minimize any inconvenience to you.
 However, construction in a home (while it is occupied) has some inherent inconveniences.
 Experience has shown that the end result of a quieter home will more than compensate for these temporary disruptions.

 This final appointment, to be conducted upon completion of your home, is to identify how to operate all installed products and address any questions/concerns that you may have.
 Prior to this appointment, the Homeowner shall complete a Post-Insulation Survey.
 If the Survey is not completed prior to this appointment, Program staff will take a hand written survey at the appointment.
 Following the appointment and completion of the Survey, your Warranty Package, containing the Contractor's and product manufacturer warranty information, will be delivered.